A'ja Wilson: WNBA

 In the 2020 season, the Aces were championship contenders.
 The season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 With her all-star teammate Liz Cambage sitting out the season due to health concerns, Wilson carried the team by putting up peak numbers, the Aces finishing the season 18-4 and the number 1 seed, receiving a double bye to the semi-finals.
 In the semi-finals, the Aces would defeat the Connecticut Sun in a hard-fought five-game series, advancing to the Finals for the second time in franchise history (first since relocating to Las Vegas); however with a shorthanded roster against a fully loaded Seattle Storm team, the Aces would be defeated in a three-game sweep.
 Wilson would end up winning the MVP award for the 2020 season.

 In 2022, Wilson would win her second MVP and first Defensive Player of the Year award, averaging 19.5 points, 9.4 rebounds and 1.9 blocks while leading the league with 17 double-doubles.
 Wilson helped propel the Aces to their second finals appearance in three seasons, where they would defeat the Connecticut Sun in four games, giving Wilson her first championship.

+On June 30, 2023, Wilson signed a contract extension with the Aces to keep herself in Las Vegas.

+On August 22, 2023, Wilson achieved a new career high in points, scoring 53 points along with 7 rebounds in a 112–100 victory over the Atlanta Dream.
+Her 53-point showing tied the WNBA's single game record and is one of three 50-plus point performances in WNBA history.

+Despite another strong 2023 regular season and being amongst the WNBA leaders in points, rebounds and blocks per game, Wilson fell short of garnering back-to-back MVP honors.
+She did, however, repeat as Defensive Player of the year in 2023.